 Once again, this cleaning does not replace the recommended yearly service on your fireplace by a licensed technician.
 Remember, the service call also includes a deep cleaning of your fireplace.
 Two birds with one stone!

-There you have it folks, if you have anymore questions, visit any of our 5 locations across Canada to talk to a fireplace expert about how to clean your fireplace, or to look into booking a service call.
+Was this blog post helpful?
+If you have anymore questions, visit any of our 5 locations across Canada to talk to a fireplace expert about how to clean your fireplace, or to look into booking a service call.
 We have two locations in Alberta with our Calgary North and Calgary South locations, as well as 3 across the GTA: Burlington, Oakville & Etobicoke, Ontario.